 MARKET TALK: "Muted market action on Friday night, holidays in the U.K. and U.S. tonight and a data deluge starting tomorrow all militate against major market moves," said Michael McCarthy, chief strategist at CMC Markets.
 "Investors and trader may hold out for important reads on the world's largest economies this week."

 ASIA'S DAY: Stock indexes in the region drifted between losses and gains.
 Japan's benchmark Nikkei 225 index ended a fraction lower at 19,682.57, and South Korea's Kospi dipped 0.1 percent to 2,352.97.
 Hong Kong's Hang Seng rose 0.2 percent to 25,701.63, while Australia's S&P/ASX 200 lost 0.8 percent to 5,707.10.
 Markets in mainland China and Taiwan were closed for holidays.

-ENERGY: Benchmark U.S. crude declined 10 cents to $41.61 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract plunged $1.33 on Friday to close at $41.71.
-Brent crude, used to price international oils, lost 25 cents to $44.61 per barrel in London.
-It fell 60 cents on Friday to $44.86.
+ENERGY: Oil futures retreated after their bounce at the end of last week.
+Benchmark U.S. crude dipped 7 cents to $49.73 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 90 cents on Friday.
+Brent crude, the international standard, slipped 5 cents to $52.10 a barrel in London.